guntribam/stack-demo/README.md

 This demo consists of a series of features.
 Each feature will typically consist of three items:

 1. An `api` service

+  This is the code that runs on the server.
+It will typically call out to your datastore and return data payloads or perhaps interact securely with third party APIs
 1. An `app` service

+  This is the code that runs in the browser and is used to mutate your application state, dispatch REDUX actions and request / receive data from the application api.
 1. An `app` component

+  The is the REACT component used to surface and interact with the application state

 Each item is named after the feature, so for the example feature called `fetch` the project items will look like this: